 The Right Advice

 Make sure you receive the right advice.
 It's important you seek out a qualified chartered accountant with a sound track record of advising people on property matters.
-Brett Slater from Slater Chartered Accountants says it's important to receive holistic advice that embraces your complete financial picture.
+Slater Chartered Accountants says it's important to receive holistic advice that embraces your complete financial picture.
 Be fully aware so you're able to contend with any future interest rate rises before making the decision to purchase.

 Armed with the right information that takes into consideration family income and expenditures, tax breaks and extraneous issues will enable you to secure a property with the full knowledge you will be able to absorb the shock when the rates eventually rise.

-This means you can come in and talk about your property plans or purchase/contract with Brett, without having to pay dearly for it!
+This means you can come in and talk about your property plans or purchase/contract with us, without having to pay dearly for it!
 There's nothing worse than receiving a bill for that chummy appointment after the event!
 That doesn't happen at Slaters.
 It's free.
 Forever.

 So if you're thinking about purchasing a property soon, be well prepared, and most importantly, make sure you have an accessible and available chartered accountant who can steer you on course with plenty of financial room to move.